 Certainly, mentoring calls upon interpersonal skills and communication styles that are highly valued in today’s leaders.

 Mentoring a professional colleague can be stimulating and energising.
-It challenges you to reflect and discuss new perspectives and ideas. […]
+It challenges you to reflect and […]

 If you are reading about mentoring for the first time it´s some information which is good to have.
 I will bring you some of them for the next week.
 And by the way, good luck with the mentoring work.